nikn04/Projects/Heart Disease Classification/notes.md

 ## Hyperparameter Tuning and Model Optimization

-Here's a step-by-step breakdown of the hyperparameter tuning and model optimization process:

 1.  **Hyperparameter Tuning (GridSearchCV):**
     *   We performed hyperparameter tuning using `GridSearchCV` with the following grid:
         *   `max_depth=[3, 5, 7, 10]`